Health Indicator Report of Prediabetes

-Prediabetes (Crude Rates) by Age and Sex, Utah, 2018
+Prediabetes (Crude Rates) by Age and Sex, Utah, 2020

 Data Interpretation IssuesData for this indicator come from the Utah Behavioral Risk Factor Surveillance System (BRFSS), a telephone survey that asks respondents to report if they had ever been told by a health care professional if they had prediabetes.
 The term "prediabetes" is often called impaired fasting glucose or insulin resistance.
 It is also sometimes referred to as "borderline diabetes."
-An individual may actually have "prediabetes" but respond with "No," as the health care provider may not have actually said he/she had "prediabetes."
+An individual may actually have "prediabetes" but respond with "No," as the health care provider may not have actually said he/she had "prediabetes" or "borderline diabetes."

-- by Year, Utah and U.S., 2011-2018
+- by Year, Utah and U.S., 2011-2020

-- Age-adjusted Rates by Local Health District, Utah, 2014 and 2016-2018
+- Age-adjusted Rates by Local Health District, Utah, 2016-2018 and 2020

-- Age-adjusted Rates by Ethnicity, Utah, 2018
+- Age-adjusted Rates by Ethnicity, Utah, 2020

-- Age-adjusted Rates by Sex, Utah, 2018
+- Age-adjusted Rates by Sex, Utah, 2020

-- Age-adjusted Rates by Education, Utah Adults 25+, 2018
+- Age-adjusted Rates by Education, Utah Adults 25+, 2020

-- Age-adjusted Rates by Body Mass Index, Utah, 2018
+- Age-adjusted Rates by Body Mass Index, Utah, 2020

-- Age-adjusted Rates by Utah Small Area, 2009, 2011-2014 and 2016-2018 (all available years)
+- Age-adjusted Rates by Utah Small Area, 2009, 2011-2014, 2016-2018, and 2020 (all available years)

 DefinitionPercentage of adults who have ever been told by a doctor or other health professional that they have prediabetes or borderline diabetes.
 Prediabetes is a condition in which an individual's blood sugar level is elevated but not high enough to reach a clinical diagnosis for diabetes.